-- (iii) Awards of contract may only be made by the Procurement SRO, or staff delegated by him to do so.
-Where a contract to be awarded is not the lowest priced or most economically advantageous, the view of the relevant Committee (or time not permitting, the Chair or Vice Chair of the relevant Committee) must be sought prior to award being made by the relevant Director or Procurement Officer and the reasons for making the award must be reported to the next available meeting of the relevant Service Committee.
+- (iv) Awards of contract may only be made by the Assessor, or staff delegated by him to do so.
+Where a contract to be awarded is not the lowest priced or most economically advantageous, the view of the relevant Committee (or time not permitting, the Convener or Vice Convener of the Board) must be sought prior to award being made and the reasons for making the award must be reported to the next available meeting of the Board.

-- (iv) Acceptable standards or pass marks relating to the financial, legal, and technical standing of the potential tenderer and supplier evaluation methodologies to be applied in Supplier Selection/Shortlisting/SELECTION assessments must be stated within the appropriate questionnaire.
+- a) Acceptable standards or pass marks relating to the financial, legal, and technical standing of the potential tenderer and supplier evaluation methodologies to be applied in Supplier Selection/Shortlisting/SELECTION assessments must be stated within the appropriate questionnaire.
 Selection Questionnaires used in open tendering should not be scored for the purpose of ranking and elimination of bidders, but must only be used to determine the suitability or otherwise of each individual bidder.

-- (v) Contract Award/Evaluation criteria may include
+- (v) Contract Award/Evaluation criteria may include:

 - Price (Whole Life Cost including running costs)

 - Quality defined in terms of

 - Technical Merit

 - Aesthetic and Functional Characteristics

 - Environmental Characteristics

 - Effectiveness

 - After Sales Service/Support

 - Technical Assistance/Training

 - Delivery Date/Installation

 - Social Issues

-(vi) For the avoidance of doubt, experience of the supplier/service provider/contractor, shall not be used as a contract award criterion, but only as a means of determining relevant technical expertise at SELECTION stage, and where used for that purpose, must not relate solely to experience of working with Highland Council but rather to relevant projects in any referent organisation.
+- (vi) For the avoidance of doubt, experience of the supplier/service provider/contractor, shall not be used as a contract award criterion, but only as a means of determining relevant technical expertise at SELECTION stage, and where used for that purpose, must not relate solely to experience of working with the Board but rather to relevant projects in any referent organisation.
 Requests for evidence of work on relevant projects must not be so prescriptive as to deter competition, nor must they be disproportionate to the risk under consideration.
 Instead they must be drafted in a way which will encourage competition and wherever reasonable, open up the opportunity to new businesses.
 References must not be scored and may only be used for the purposes of verifying other information.
 It is permissible to ask in at selection stage what proportion of a contract a bidder would intend to subcontract, but only with a view to asking at tender stage how this would be managed, and the response in the questionnaire must not be scored.

-(v) In all cases, these must be relevant and objectively measurable, and all criteria and their associated weightings must be published either with the contract notice or the invitation to tender.
-Selection criteria applied to selection must be proportionate to the requirement in hand, i.e. requirements for turnover and number of staff must not be more restrictive than required for safe delivery of the requirement, and increased scoring should not be given for levels of such metrics over and above that required.
+- (vii) In all cases, these must be relevant and objectively measurable, and all criteria and their associated weightings must be published either with the contract notice or the invitation to tender.
+Selection criteria applied to selection must be proportionate to the requirement in hand, i.e. requirements

+for turnover and number of staff must not be more restrictive than required for safe delivery of the requirement, and increased scoring should not be given for levels of such metrics over and above that required.
 Where membership of a particular organisation or qualification is required, the principle of mutual recognition must be upheld, and the words "or equivalent" inserted.